Get Your Jelly On – Day 2 : Yellow Sticky Rice, Curry Chicken & Potato and Boiled Egg on Pyramid

 Usually given away in a package, it consists of yellow turmeric rice (nasi kunyit), red-tinted hard boiled eggs and curry chicken.
 Some also come with Malaysian sweet/cake called red glutinous rice cake (kuih ang koo).
 Red colours is associated with luck and happiness.
 The rounded shape of the eggs symbolises harmony, unity and new life.
 I saw quite a number of websites based in Malaysia that sell different packages.
 Have a look here to see how they look like.

-Yellow Sticky Rice, Curry Chicken & Potato and Boiled Eggs
+For the Get Your Jelly On – Day 2 : Yellow Sticky Rice, Curry Chicken & Potato and Boiled Egg on Pyramid:

 Yellow sticky rice: